LinogeFly/ren/README.md

 rm -rf ren
 ```

-## Usage
+## Quick start

+Let's learn how to include a counter in filenames with a simple example.

-For example, let's say we have multiple clip-art cat images downloaded from all over the places.
-We want to organize them a little bit by giving all the files a certain name plus an index.
+Imagine we have a bunch of files we want to rename.
+For example, a folder full of clip-art cat images downloaded from different places.
+We want to organize them a little by renaming the files so that each filename consists of a certain name plus a numeric index.

-Let's say we want this files:
+Let's say we got files like this:

 ```
 xcgLxzxki.png